arthurdent75/SimpleScheduler/README.md

 - You can also choose to disable a schedule: the schedule will stay there, but it will not be executed until you will enable it back
 - You can drag the rows to sort them, so you can keep them organized as you like!

-Look at the picture just above to see all this things in actions (and combined!).
+Look at the picture above to see all this things in actions (and combined!).

 ### Translation
 The default text language is English.
 They are very few words.